antoineprudhomme5/graphql-express-tutorial/part-1/README.md

 Mutations are used to change data on our server.
 So we will use mutations in order to create, delete or update a Todo.

 Queries and mutations are used to fetch and change our data, but we can't directly manipulate our Todo instances.
-We have to create a graphql Todo type, which contains only the fields that can be requested.
+We have to create a GraphQL Todo type, which contains only the fields that can be requested.

 We also need to create our fake database.
 For this example, we will do it in the same file as our GraphQL schema.
 So let's create this schema and add our database in it.